highcharts/node-export-server/README.md

 ## Note on Worker Count & Work Limit

-The export server utilizes a pool of _workers_, where one worker is a Puppeteer process responsible for converting charts.
+The export server utilizes a pool of _workers_, where each worker is a Puppeteer process responsible for the actual chart rasterization.
 The pool size can be set with the `--initialWorkers` and `--maxWorkers` options, and should be tweaked to fit the hardware on which you're running the server.

-It's recommended that you start with the default (8), and work your way up (or down if 8 is too many for your setup, and things are unstable) gradually.
-The `tests/http/stress-test.js` script can be used to test the server.
-It fires batches of 10 requests every 10ms, and expects the server to be running on port 8081.
+It's recommended that you start with the default (6), and work your way up (or down if 8 is too many for your setup, and things are unstable) gradually.
+The `tests/other/stress-test.js` script can be used to test the server.
+It fires batches of 10 requests every 10ms, and expects the server to be running on port 7801.

 Each of the workers has a maximum number of requests it can handle before it restarts itself to keep everything responsive.